ConcealNetwork/conceal-guardian/HOW-TO_self-issue-SSL-certificate.md

 ## 1. Preamble

 This tutorial aims to provide guidance to self-issue SSL certifificate for your node being accessible via https.
 The general method to reverse proxy your node over https is provided in the [HOW-TO_HTTPS.md](./HOW-TO_HTTPS.md) tutorial.

 Self-issuing certificate has some benefits:
 * save some money (in case the domain name provider charge for this service)
 * allow automatisation of the renewal process
-* generates .pem files mor commun nowadays than .key or .crt
+* generates .pem files more commun nowadays than .key or .crt

 **This tutorial has been elaborated and tested on Ubuntu 22.04, and should also work on other Debian system**